disintegration/imaging/README.md

 # Imaging

-Package imaging provides basic image manipulation functions as well as simplified image loading and saving.
+Package imaging provides basic image manipulation functions (resize, rotate, crop, etc.) as well as simplified image loading and saving.
 This package is based on the standard Go image package.
-All the image manipulation functions provided by the package return a new `*image.NRGBA`.
+All the image manipulation functions provided by the package return a new image of `*image.NRGBA` type.

+###Recent changes

+- All the image manipulation functions now return `*image.NRGBA` instead of `draw.Image`.
+- `Copy()` function renamed to `Clone()`.
+This function also can be used to convert any image type to *image.NRGBA for fast pixel access. (`.Pix` slice, `.PixOffset` method)

 ###Installation